Juhyung-L/display_URDF_RViz_tutorial/README.md

 I don't know how you generate this file.

 # Add dependencies
-Add these lines to the package.xml file https://github.com/Juhyung-L/display_urdf_rviz_tutorial/blob/4124760ed5a443e342c3dd328c788c80ef7e4a41/package.xml#L12-L16
+Add these lines to the package.xml file. https://github.com/Juhyung-L/display_urdf_rviz_tutorial/blob/4124760ed5a443e342c3dd328c788c80ef7e4a41/package.xml#L12-L16

 # Make the launch file